Efficient coding of natural scene statistics predicts discrimination thresholds for grayscale textures: Statistical tests

-The results from these statistical tests are summarized in Table~\ref{tab:statisticalTestResults} for the various choices of downsampling factor $N$ and patch size $R$, and they suggest that the match we see between the psychophysics and the natural image predictions is not a fluke.
-Interestingly, the 95\% credible intervals obtained for the exponent $\beta$ in the exponent-estimation model does not include 1 for most choices of preprocessing parameters, suggesting that an additional nonlinearity is at play here.
+The results from these statistical tests are summarized in the table below for the various choices of downsampling factor $N$ and patch size $R$, and they show that the match we see holds across the explored range of $N$ and $R$.
+Interestingly, the 95\% credible intervals obtained for the exponent $\eta$ in the exponent-estimation model does not include 1 for most choices of preprocessing parameters, suggesting that an additional nonlinearity might be at play here.